dankamongmen/omphalos/README.md

 Manpages and XHTML documentation require xsltproc and docbook-xsl.

-Your TERM and LOCALE/LANG environment variables need be correctly set to make full use of omphalos-ncurses.
-Ensure that a UTF-8 locale is being used, and that your terminal definition supports 256 colors.
+Your TERM and LOCALE/LANG environment variables need be correctly set to make full use of omphalos-notcurses.
+Ensure that a UTF-8 locale is being used, and that your terminal definition supports 256 colors or RGB.

 -------------------------------------------------------------------
 ## Building and installation